Biden cancels offshore oil lease sales in Gulf Coast, Alaska

 “The industry is free to use these permits in a way they see fit.
 They just haven’t acted on those,” Haaland told a House committee last week.

-Associated Press writer Janet McConnaughey in New Orleans contributed to this story.
+Associated Press writer Janet McConnaughey in New Orleans contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.